We may earn a commission when you click on the affiliate links in this post.

 - Generously rub with brown sugar all over the ham.
 Pour maple syrup and pineapple juice over the ham.

-- Add lid and cook for 2-3 hours on low heat.
+- Add lid and cook for 2 to 3.5 hours on low heat, time will vary based on size of ham.

 - Stir juices and spoon over the ham.
 Cook on low for an additional 30 minutes.